The de Havilland DH.98 Mosquito

 As well as this, the FB.VI was responsible for some of the most accurate, low-level bomb attacks during WW2, including ‘Operation Jericho’, the famous raid on Amiens Prison to liberate the French Resistance fighters held there (see article).

 The most powerfully armed Mosquito, in terms of gun armament anyway, was the FB.XVIII.
 A limited number of these (17 new-built, plus handful of conversions from FB.VI) substituted the Molins version of the QF 6-pounder anti-tank cannon, a 57mm weapon, for the standard 20mm cannon and used either two or four .303” Brownings for aiming purposes.
 This anti-tank cannon fired solid shot which easily penetrated the hulls of German U-boats, their main prey, or merchant vessels.
-Deadly accurate, the first U-Boat kill came on June 10th, 1944, when an FB.XVIII of No. 248 Squadron, RAF, sank U-821 in a join action with a B-24 Liberator.
+Deadly accurate, the first U-Boat kill came on June 10th, 1944, when an FB.XVIII of No. 248 Squadron, RAF, sank U-821 in a joint action with a B-24 Liberator.
 The FB.XVIII was also lethal against aircraft, as when a Luftwaffe Ju88 wandered across the gunsight of Squadron Leader Tony Phillips; he took an engine off the Ju88’s wing with one shot from the 6-pounder, and it fell into the Bay of Biscay.
 The wooden structure of the Mosquito was far better able to absorb the recoil stresses of the ‘big gun’ than a similar metal structure would have been.